Volcano Triathlon

 Argentine athlete dies during half Ironman in Chile

-The 31-year-old athlete who suffered a heart attack almost 10 kilometers from completing the race had to be rescued by the race helicopter, which immediately transferred him to the Pucón hospital to provide advanced resuscitation.
+The 31-year-old athlete, who suffered a heart attack almost 10 kilometers from completing the race, had to be rescued by the race helicopter, which immediately transported him to the Pucón hospital to provide him with advanced resuscitation.

-Despite the efforts of the medical team, the athlete was not able to stabilize, dying in the hospital in Pucón, some 680 kilometers south of Santiago.
+Despite the efforts of the medical team, the athlete was not able to stabilize, dying at the hospital in Pucón, about 680 kilometers south of Santiago.

-According to the organization of the race, the athlete assured in his medical statement that he did not have a previous morbid history.
+According to the race organization, the athlete assured in his medical statement that he had no previous morbid history.

-The Pucón Triathlon or Ironman began at 7:45 local time this Sunday with a 1.900-meter swim, followed by 100 kilometers of cycling, and a 21-kilometer run on foot.
+The Pucón Triathlon or Iroman began at 7:45 local time this Sunday with 1.900 meters of swimming, followed by 100 kilometers of cycling, and 21 kilometers of running.

-The test is part of the 20 events of the world circuit that ends with the Florida Ironman in the United States, delivering 30 places for the World Championship in Clearwater.
+The test is part of the 20 events of the world circuit that ends with Ironman Florida in the United States, providing 30 places for the World Championship in Clearwater.

 Button back to top